norshtein/open-service-broker-azure/docs/disaster-recovery/cosmos.md

 ### Steps for recovering from an outage of Azure region

-Recovering from an outage of Azure region is only suitable for users who have two Cloud Foundry cluster and have finished [previous optional step](#(Optional) 2.
-Create service instance in another Cloud Foundry cluster).
+Recovering from an outage of Azure region is only suitable for users who have two Cloud Foundry cluster and have finished [previous optional step](#optional-2-create-service-instance-in-another-cloud-foundry-cluster).

 #### 1. Boot backup Cloud Foundry cluster